the-turing-way/the-turing-way/project_management/tps-funding-application-20190429.md

 Pathways:
   * **Training Steering Group** - use of The Turing Way chapters in doctoral training.
   * **Book dash events** - respond to community requests for content and build confidence in early career researchers to share their skills.
-  * **Research engineering and partnerships teams** - chapter on effectively scoping an interdisiplinary project.
+  * **Research engineering and partnerships teams** - chapter on effectively scoping an interdisciplinary project.

-_The Turing Way_ will enable world class research by facilitating communication interdisiplinary teams.
+_The Turing Way_ will enable world class research by facilitating communication interdisciplinary teams.
 The chapters will cover the "bridging skills" needed for historians to collaborate with software engineers, clinicians with deep learning algorithm developers, and civil servants to develop ethical and responsible applications of AI technology.

 Pathways:
-  * **Living with machines** - bidirectional community support to build a useful resource for interdisiplinary teams.
+  * **Living with machines** - bidirectional community support to build a useful resource for interdisciplinary teams.
   * **Health programme** - chapters on responsible data sharing, analyses within a safe haven environment, and citizen science.
   * **Policy programme** - chapters on ethical frameworks and bias in machine learning.